checkly/docs.checklyhq.com/site/content/guides/openapi-swagger.md

 ---
 title: OpenAPI/Swagger Monitoring
 description: >-
-  OpenAPI and Swagger help users design APIs and document them in a way that is both human and machine-readable.
+  OpenAPI and Swagger help users design and document APIs in a way that is readable from both humans and machines.
 As a consequence, they can also be used to generate the code that will run the specified API - both on the provider and consumer side.
-Can we leverage this same principle for API monitoring?
+Can we leverage this same principle to simplify API monitoring?
 author: Giovanni Rago
 avatar: 'images/avatars/giovanni-rago.png'
 ---

 ## The OpenAPI Specification

 The [OpenAPI Specification (OAS)](https://spec.openapis.org/oas/v3.1.0) specifies a standard, language-agnostic and machine-readable format to describe a web API in one or more files.
+Nowadays, it acts as a vendor-neutral standard for describing the structure and behaviour of HTTP-based APIs, and exists as part of the [OpenAPI Initiative (OAI)](https://www.openapis.org/).

-Following it brings the following advantages:
+Following the OAS brings the following advantages:

 1. A description of the API that is readable from both humans and machines.
 2. The possibility of automatically generating documentation, implementation logic and even mock servers for testing.
 3. Early validation of the data flows happening within the API.

-For those new to the OAS and wanting to get a basic understanding of it without diving straight into the specification itself, the official [OpenAPI Specification Explained](https://oai.github.io/Documentation/specification.html) guide is a great place to get started.
+For those new to the OAS and wanting to get a basic understanding without diving straight into the specification itself, the official [OpenAPI Specification Explained](https://oai.github.io/Documentation/specification.html) guide is a great place to start.

 ## Swagger vs OpenAPI

 The OpenAPI Specification is based on the [Swagger Specification](https://swagger.io/specification/v2/), which had previously been a project driven by [SmartBear Software](https://smartbear.com/).
 SmartBear donated the Swagger Specification to the Linux Foundation in 2015.

-Nowadays, the OAS acts as a vendor-neutral standard for describing the structure and behaviour of HTTP-based web APIs, and exists as part of the [OpenAPI Initiative (OAI)](https://www.openapis.org/).
 In a sense, the OAS is the newer, fully open source-driven incarnation of the Swagger Specification.

 The name [Swagger](https://swagger.io/) today indicates a set of tools, both free and paid, that support users of the OpenAPI ecosystem.